DogFingerStudios/Yanorra/Wiki/Duvessa.md

 ## Geography

-**Location**: Northern coast of West Yanorra, bordering the Virelich Ocean to the east, the Westvoid Ocean to the north, and the Brooding Sea separating it from western West Yanorra nations like Ronobetu.
+**Location**: Northern coast of West Yanorra, bordering the Valka Ocean to the east, the Westvoid Ocean to the north, and the Brooding Sea separating it from western West Yanorra nations like Ronobetu.
 **Terrain**: Rocky and inhospitable northern coast; mountainous southern border adjacent to Southmoa and Bibi Shirif; fertile coastal plains around Port Sable.
 - **Provinces**:
   - **Normoa**: Capital - Port Moa (~80,000), acquired after the Duvessa-Moa War (~100,000 cycles ago, ~274 Earth years).
 Known for rugged terrain and harsh winters.
-  - **Kutboga**: Capital - Fort 32 (population ~60K), borders Thornbelt, the Brooding Sea, and the Virelich Ocean.
+  - **Kutboga**: Capital - Fort 32 (population ~60K), borders Thornbelt, the Brooding Sea, and the Valka Ocean.
 - **Key Islands**:
   - **The Riftlands**: A chain of islands northeast of Duvessa, serving as a maritime rest stop for trade with Velu.
 Includes Sable Island (Sabletown port), Saint Armandre, Iskay, Morn’e, Yana Wat’a, Aguillon, Quelvasto, and Sopoko.
   - **The Farlands**: Northern islands, including Saint Aveline (partially inhabited, under siege), Port Veiskar, and Karrholm.